OBiLab/VarCall2015/Projects/01-Project-01_sum.md

 > -  `--out`  *specifies the path and names (only prefix, extension will be add by PLINK) of the output files. __Note__ that we keep a similar name with an extension.*

-As usual, rather than running the command line interactively we might want to embed the command line in a bash script and submit a job.
+As usual, rather than running the command line interactively we want to use screen (see above or in Day1 material)

+Alternatively,  we might want to embed the command line in a bash script and submit a job.

 ```
 #!/bin/bash